-The community is the heart of the Chula Vista Public Library.
-We are dedicated to serving the community by encouraging and celebrating reading, learning, and connection.
-At all three Chula Vista Library locations you can find access to information resources, educational programs for all ages, and of course our collection of books, digital media, and other materials.
+The Chula Vista Public Library is dedicated to building connections, promoting literacy, and engaging the community.
+At all three Chula Vista Library locations you can find access to information resources, programs for all ages, and of course our collection of books, digital media, and other materials.

 The South Chula Vista Branch Library (155,000 volumes), the Civic Center Branch Library (185,000 volumes) and the Otay Ranch Branch Library (17,000 volumes) offer library services in English and Spanish.